vijikarthi/flink/docs/setup/cli.md

                                       method or "getPlan()" method.
 Only needed
                                       if the JAR file does not specify the class in its manifest.
-     -m,--jobmanager <host:port>      Address of the JobManager (master) to which to connect.
-Specify 'yarn-cluster'
-                                      as the JobManager to deploy a YARN cluster for the job.
-Use this flag to connect to a different JobManager than the one
-                                      specified in the configuration.
      -p,--parallelism <parallelism>   The parallelism with which to run the program.
 Optional flag to override the
                                       default value specified in the
                                       configuration.
+  Options for yarn-cluster mode:
+     -yid,--yarnapplicationId <arg>   Attach to running YARN session

 Action "list" lists running and scheduled programs.

   Syntax: list [OPTIONS]
   "list" action options:
+     -k,--cookie <secureCookie>    Secure cookie to authenticate
      -m,--jobmanager <host:port>   Address of the JobManager (master) to which to connect.
-Specify 'yarn-cluster' as the
-                                   JobManager to deploy a YARN cluster for the job.
-Use this flag to connect to a different JobManager than the one specified in the configuration.
+Use this flag to connect to a different JobManager than the one specified
+                                   in the configuration.
-     -r,--running                  Show only running programs and their JobIDs -s,--scheduled                Show only scheduled programs and their JobIDs Additional arguments if -m yarn-cluster is set:
+     -r,--running                  Show only running programs and their JobIDs -s,--scheduled                Show only scheduled programs and their JobIDs Options for yarn-cluster mode:
-     -yid <yarnApplicationId>      YARN application ID of Flink YARN session to connect to.
-Must not be set if JobManager HA is used.
-In this case, JobManager RPC location is automatically retrieved from
-                                   Zookeeper.

-Action "cancel" cancels a running program.

-  Syntax: cancel [OPTIONS] <Job ID>
-  "cancel" action options:
-     -m,--jobmanager <host:port>   Address of the JobManager (master) to which to connect.
-Specify 'yarn-cluster' as the
-                                   JobManager to deploy a YARN cluster for the job.
-Use this flag to connect to a different JobManager than the one specified in the configuration.
-  Additional arguments if -m yarn-cluster is set:
-     -yid <yarnApplicationId>      YARN application ID of Flink YARN session to connect to.
-Must not be set if JobManager HA is used.
-In this case, JobManager RPC location is automatically retrieved from
-                                   Zookeeper.
+     -yid,--yarnapplicationId <arg>   Attach to running YARN session

 Action "stop" stops a running program (streaming jobs only).
-There are no strong consistency guarantees for a stop request.

   Syntax: stop [OPTIONS] <Job ID>
   "stop" action options:
+     -k,--cookie <secureCookie>    Secure cookie to authenticate
      -m,--jobmanager <host:port>   Address of the JobManager (master) to which to connect.
 Use this flag to connect to a different JobManager than the one specified
                                    in the configuration.
-  Additional arguments if -m yarn-cluster is set:
-     -yid <yarnApplicationId>      YARN application ID of Flink YARN session to connect to.
-Must not be set if JobManager HA is used.
-In this case, JobManager RPC location is automatically retrieved from
-                                   Zookeeper.
+  Options for yarn-cluster mode:
+     -yid,--yarnapplicationId <arg>   Attach to running YARN session

+Action "cancel" cancels a running program.

+  Syntax: cancel [OPTIONS] <Job ID>
+  "cancel" action options:
+     -k,--cookie <secureCookie>    Secure cookie to authenticate
+     -m,--jobmanager <host:port>   Address of the JobManager (master) to which to connect.
+Use this flag to connect to a different JobManager than the one specified
+                                   in the configuration.
+  Options for yarn-cluster mode:
+     -yid,--yarnapplicationId <arg>   Attach to running YARN session

 Action "savepoint" triggers savepoints for a running job or disposes existing ones.

   Syntax: savepoint [OPTIONS] <Job ID>
   "savepoint" action options:
      -d,--dispose <arg>            Path of savepoint to dispose.
      -j,--jarfile <jarfile>        Flink program JAR file.
+     -k,--cookie <secureCookie>    Secure cookie to authenticate
      -m,--jobmanager <host:port>   Address of the JobManager (master) to which to connect.
 Use this flag to connect to a different JobManager than the one specified
                                    in the configuration.
   Options for yarn-cluster mode:
      -yid,--yarnapplicationId <arg>   Attach to running YARN session
 ~~~